 Cape Royal is the southernmost viewpoint on the North Rim.
 It offers the most comprehensive panorama of any Grand Canyon viewpoint-the Grand Canyon occupies about 270° of the horizon, from Marble Canyon to the north, south across the Palisades of the Desert, and west for many miles toward the main South Rim visitor area around Garden Creek.

-The Best Grand Canyon Viewpoints from North Rim Hiking Trails
+Hiking Trails with the Best Grand Canyon Viewpoints from North Rim

 Below are a few easy-moderate trails recommend in this part of the Grand Canyon.
 There are recommendations from North Rim and Toroweap.
 But there are many more, of course.
 Prepare carefully for this trip if you plan a few days camping at the Grand Canyon.
 Take maps, guide, and GPS.
 And if you plan to camp at one of the campgrounds of the Grand Canyon area, check our Havasupai Packing List in which we recommend trekking equipment for the Grand Canyon area, camping gear, trekking clothes, and more advice for hikes into the Grand Canyon area.